 We tend to categorise animals as ‘wild’, ‘farm’ or ‘domestic’.
 Why do we do this and can the categories be broken down?
-This exhibition invites visitors to examine how humans interact and respond to the animal kingdom and add to our enquiry within the exhibition.
+This exhibition invites visitors to examine how humans interact with and respond to the animal kingdom.

 Animal Encounters brings together paintings, drawings, prints and objects from across the museum collection depicting animals in a wide range of settings.
 The selection may change from time to time, especially to include work by living local artists contributing to the theme.